 btrfs is a modern Copy on Write (CoW) filesystem for Linux aimed at implementing advanced features such as pooling, snapshots, checksums, and integrated multi-device spanning.
 In particular, the snapshot support is what makes btrfs attractive for Kali installations on bare metal.
 Virtualization solutions such as VMware and VirtualBox provide their own snapshotting functionality and using btrfs in those environments is not really required.

-The snapshotting strategy of this walkthrough centres around a tool called "apt-btrfs-snapshot" from the Ubuntu repositories, which is a wrapper around "apt".
-This wrapper transparently hooks into the apt workflow and automatically creates snapshots before and after any apt operation.
+The snapshotting strategy of this walk-through centres around a tool called “snapper” from our friends over at SUSE.
+Snapper transparently hooks into the apt workflow and automatically creates snapshots before and after any apt operation.
 This neat little feature allows to easily rollback a system after a botched upgrade.

 Installing Kali Linux with snapshotting functionality is very similar to a standard installation except that we install it with btrfs as file system.